dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-10-09-collaborative-culture.md

 Management thinking that promotion is earned by the individual effort and that only big efforts bring promotion.

 Focusing on roles and titles instead of skills.
-We need a Product Manager, vs. we need product management skills.
+"We need a Product Manager", vs. "we need product management skills".